- Scabies is a mite (tiny insect) that burrows into the skin.

 How is scabies treated?

 Scabies is treated by oral or topical prescription medications.
-There are also special creams, lotions, or shampoos that you can buy in a drug store.
-But you should talk to your health care provider about what is best for you.
-If you have never had scabies, definitely make sure you talk to your health care provider before trying to treat yourself.
+There are also special creams, lotions, or shampoos that you can buy in a drug store, but you should talk to your health care provider about what’s best for you.
+If you’ve never had scabies, definitely make sure you talk to your health care provider before trying to treat yourself.
 Even after you finish treatment and the scabies mite is dead, you could have itching for a while (often for weeks).
 If you scratch a lot, you may get an infection.
 If you get an infection, you should see your health care provider.

 How can I prevent spreading scabies?

 If you have scabies, avoid close body contact with others.
 You should get treatment right away to prevent spreading them to others.
 To kill the mites and eggs, wash your clothes and bed linens in hot water, or dry-clean or press them with a very hot iron.
 You can also put items in a bag for 72 hours so that the mites die.
 This will kill the insects and eggs.
 If you find out you have scabies, you need to tell your sex partner(s) or anyone you have had close contact with or has shared your bed linens, clothes, or towels.
 These people should be treated even if they don’t have an itch or a rash.